streetwriters/notesnook/docs/help/contents/encryption.md

 This predictable salt is generated using a `fixed client salt` + `your email`.

-{% info Your password never leaves your device %}
+> info Your password never leaves your device

-Sending the hash over sending your plain text password ensures that there is no way for us (or anyone else) to get your password.
+>

-{% end %}
+> Sending the hash over sending your plain text password ensures that there is no way for us (or anyone else) to get your password.

 After the hash is generated, it is sent to the server.
 This hash is used as a `password` and is hashed again to mitigate password passthrough attacks.